Brandeis University will be closed beginning December 24, 2025 for the winter break.

 Please Note: Essential programmatic requirements cannot be altered and are determined by faculty and departments.
 As a student at Brandeis, you are expected to meet all academic and behavioral expectations of both the courses you are taking and of the broader campus community.

-Brandeis Business Orientation Leaders (OLs) - Coming Soon!
+Brandeis Business Orientation Leaders (OLs)

 Brandeis Counseling Center (BCC)